YuxianliDH/yuxianli.github.io/_pages/about.md

 ## Recent News

+  * [Dec 2023] **I have successfully defended my PhD thesis at DUT!** A milestone has been achieved, and I will keep fighting for another one :smiley:
   * [Nov 2023] Our paper titled "*Beyond a Joke: Dead Code Elimination Can Delete Live Code*" has been accepted to the NIER Track of the 46th IEEE ACM International Conference on Software Engineering (ICSE-NIER 2024)!
 See you in Lisbon!
   * [Sep 2023] A co-authored paper titled "*KRover: A Symbolic Execution Engine for Dynamic Kernel Analysis*" was accepted to the 2023 ACM SIGSAC Conference on Computer and Communications Security (CCS 2023), where we explored a new flavor of symbolic execution for kernel analysis!
   * [Jul 2023] We released a new paper "[*LLM4CBI: Taming LLMs to Generate Effective Test Programs for Compiler Bug Isolation*](https://arxiv.org/abs/2307.00593)", where we investigated the code generation capability of LLMs (e.g., ChatGPT) for the compiler bug isolation task!